Thetta/Thetta-Documentation/quickstart-guide/2-implementing-business-logic.md

 # 2 - Implementing business logic

-Imagine a smart contract that orders cakes from the external bakery:​
+Imagine a smart contract that orders cakes from an external bakery:​

 ```javascript
 pragma solidity ^0.4.24;